Posts Tagged ‘Teen Therapy’

 Read MoreAre Racing Thoughts Keeping Your Teen Awake? – 7 Helpful Tips

+Are racing thoughts keeping your teen awake?
+Thoughts Keeping Your Teen Awake?
 Somehow, society has painted the picture that all teenagers are compulsive night owls and sleep in every morning.
-While that may be so for many on weekends, parents shouldn’t quickly assume their teen is on the way to becoming a classic slacker just because they’re not out like a light the moment they hit the…
+While that may be so for many on weekends, parents shouldn’t quickly assume their teen is on the way to becoming a classic slacker just…

 Read More4 Steps to De-Escalate Your Teen and Stop the Screaming Matches

-“You’re not being fair!”
+De-Escalate Your Teen and Stop the Screaming Matches “You’re not being fair!”
 “Just DO IT!”
 “I’m not a child anymore.
 Stop telling me what to do!”
 “If you’d act like an adult, I wouldn’t have to tell you what to do!”
 “Just leave me ALONE!!”
-The words are followed by a door slamming. — Sounds familiar?
-Do your “conversations” with your teenager all…
+The words are followed by a door slamming. — Sounds…

 Read MoreParenting with Insight: Facts About Teen Depression and How You Can Help

-The teenage years can bring a lot of ups and downs.
+Facts About Teen Depression The teenage years can bring a lot of ups and downs.
 In general, many teenagers have a tendency to be moody, unruly, self-centered, and highly emotional.
 All of which falls under normal adolescent behavior.
 But at times, there can be more.
 Some teens battle with bouts of depression.
-They’re unmotivated, indifferent, and listless.
-And they…
+They’re unmotivated, indifferent,…

-Read MoreCutting to Cope: Understanding the Mechanism Behind Self-Injury
+Read MoreCutting to Cope: Understanding the Mechanism Behind Self Injury

-Read MoreExposure Therapy: Why Directly Confronting Fears Helps OCD Sufferers
+Read MoreExposure Therapy: Why Directly Confronting Fears Help OCD Sufferers

-The most natural reaction to something we fear—be that people, objects, or situations—is usually to avoid it.
+Directly Confronting Fears Help OCD Sufferers The most natural reaction to something we fear—be that people, objects, or situations—is usually to avoid it.
 Unfortunately, though, that innate action is often the least helpful response.
 Think, for example, of someone that suffers from Obsessive-Compulsive Disorder (OCD).
-The urge to eliminate or avoid something that they fear—contamination, harming others, losing control, etc.—is exactly…
+The urge to eliminate or avoid something that they fear—contamination,…

 Read MoreTeen OCD and PANDAS: Is There a Connection Between the Two?

-PANDAS—Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections.
+Teen OCD and PANDAS PANDAS—Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections.
 Unfortunately, it has nothing to do with cute black and white animals.
 To the contrary, it’s actually a scary condition that some have estimated affects 1 in 200 children.
 But what does it have to do with teen OCD?
-Understanding PANDAS PANDAS usually begins with a seemingly…
+Understanding PANDAS PANDAS usually…

 Read MoreHow to Survive Your Teens Mood Swings and Maybe Even Help Them Out